ColdBox/coldbox-zero-to-hero/steps/step-8.md

  * Populate an object from the incoming request collection *
  * @model                The name of the model to get and populate or the acutal model object.
 If you already have an instance of a model, then use the populateBean() method
  * @scope                Use scope injection instead of setters population.
-Ex: scope=variables.instance.
+Ex: scope = variables.instance.
  * @trustedSetter        If set to true, the setter method will be called even if it does not exist in the object
  * @include              A list of keys to include in the population
  * @exclude              A list of keys to exclude in the population